 Some schools have additional requirements and/or “strong recommendations.”
 Information and data about specific schools and their requirements, as well as other valuable advice, may be found at the AAMC website.

-Beginning with the spring 2015 MCAT, students will also need to demonstrate competencies in Biochemistry (CHEM 335) and the social sciences of Psychology and Sociology.
+Students will also need to demonstrate competencies in Biochemistry (CHEM 335) and the social sciences of Psychology and Sociology.
 The knowledge and skills will likely be covered in introductory level courses offered at Truman, however, a final mapping of test and course concepts is not complete.
 Past practice shows that many pre-med students do take General Psychology (PSYC 166) at Truman or another campus early in their academic careers.
 Sociological Inquiry (SOAN 190) is currently offered both online and on campus at Truman.

 Grades and Course Load